 In 1247, a prince of the Holy Roman Empire gave a large estate to the Counts of Ortenburg.
-The fief included a primeval, densely forested highland bordered by rivers.
+The fief included a primeval, densely-forested highland bordered by rivers.
 Settlers began arriving in 1330, making their way up to 500 miles from various parts of Germany to the new colony.
-The trip could take as long as a month.
-Gottschee-born historian Helmut Tramposch writes that the settlers traveled:
+They were lured by the promise of land and freedom from servitude.
+The original settlers and their descendants are called Gottschee Germans, or Gottscheers.